raonismaneoto/RVRW-FileSystem/README.md

 ## First of all, it's necessary to list some simplifications we've done to make it easier.
 As follows:

-- There is only one directory (the root one).
 - We don't differ the in-core inodes from the disk ones.
 - Despite the block's size has been set to 4096B we consider them full if there is any data inside of it.
 But the data can also be 4096 large.